Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Related work

-In a survey of GIS usability studies, \citet{unrau_usability_2019} pinpointed additional areas where GIS tools possess poor usability.
+In a survey of GIS usability studies, Unrau and Kray~\cite{unrau_usability_2019} pinpointed additional areas where GIS tools possess poor usability.
 Over half the tools surveyed were reported to give poor error messages that did not provide any indication of how to fix the problem encountered.
-Moreover, \citet{unrau_usability_2019} found that many users failed to complete study tasks because the interface of the studied GIS tool provided no visual indication of how to proceed.
-These findings echo the results of a survey of users of desktop GIS software conducted by \citet{davies_gis_1994}.
-Participants in this survey also complained of ``total nonsense'' error messages and being ``unsure what to do when they sit in front of a GIS'' \citep{davies_gis_1994}.
-This latter point may result from the failure of many GIS software tools to conform to traditional norms of software interface layout, preventing users from applying general software skills to GIS systems. \citet{davies_gis_1994} also found that most GIS systems do not do enough to support novice and infrequent users.
+Moreover, Unrau and Kray~\cite{unrau_usability_2019} found that many users failed to complete study tasks because the interface of the studied GIS tool provided no visual indication of how to proceed.
+These findings echo the results of a survey of users of desktop GIS software conducted by Davies and Medyckyj-Scott~\cite{davies_gis_1994}.
+Participants in this survey also complained of ``total nonsense'' error messages and being ``unsure what to do when they sit in front of a GIS''~\cite{davies_gis_1994}.
+This latter point may result from the failure of many GIS software tools to conform to traditional norms of software interface layout, preventing users from applying general software skills to GIS systems.
+Davies and Medyckyj-Scott~\cite{davies_gis_1994} also found that most GIS systems do not do enough to support novice and infrequent users.
 They suggested that GIS software should provide better documentation and online help because the presence of these features was associated with a higher usability rating by survey participants.